 - Scholar transport for disabled is sorely lacking.

-Friends Day Centre (“FDC”) was founded in 1959 as a care and learning facility by the mother of a young boy who had special needs.
+Friends Day Centre (“FDC”), situated in one of the most disadvantaged suburbs of Cape Town was founded in 1959 as a care and learning facility by the mother of a young boy who had special needs.

 An NGO and NPO, registered with the Departments of Health and Social Development of the Western Cape, it has a well-established reputation for offering quality care in the communities it serves.

 FDC currently caters for 105 learners with severe and profound physical and mental disabilities, ranging in age from 2 to +44 years (from "Cradle to Grave") of which only 4 are vocals!